bkarwoski/p4r/README.md

 ## Physics
 The world in this simulation consists of a 2D map with walls and obstacles.
 There are two triangular robot actors, with the ability to turn and move forward.

-The collision detection used cross products of vectors connecting points.
+The collision detection checks whether any of the edges of two given polygons intersect.
+This is accomplished by comparing each pair of lines, one at a time, using this 'intersects' function:

     bool intersects(double x1, double y1, double x2, double y2,
                     double x3, double y3, double x4, double y4) {